Morlabs/BasedAgent/Contribute/code.md

 **Before adding a pull request, [please read the BEST PRACTICES GUIDE](https://github.com/Morlabs/BasedAgent/blob/main/Contribute/contribution_guidelines.md).**

 ### Snapshots
-We use midnight UTC on the 15th of each month as the cut-off for submissions within each snapshot.
+We use midnight UTC on the 15th of each month as the cut-off for submissions within each snapshot, with the first one ending on 15th June 2024.

 ### Token Distribution
 The daily block reward of 14,400 BAAG tokens declines daily by 2.468994701 BAAG until reaching zero on day 5,833.